Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 Our experienced team of advisors are always on hand to offer guidance and support throughout your time at University Centre Reaseheath.

 We offer fantastic student support with sector leading student services, wellbeing, finance and learning support arrangements.
 These will all remain accessible to you during the current COVID-19 pandemic, with some support services available safely on campus, whilst others will use technology to support you online.

 It’s good to know that our Student Services and Health and Wellbeing Teams are here to help with any concerns you may have.
 They can offer advice about all areas of university life, including:

 - Social and sporting activities

-The HE Support Team (HEST) provide confidential information, advice and guidance to students with a learning difficulty or disability.
+Our specialist Inclusive Learning Team provide confidential information, advice and guidance to students with a learning difficulty or disability.
 This includes students with:

 - Specific learning difficulties (e.g. dyslexia)